 - Allow the person to rest afterwards as most seizures are exhausting.

 Side effects of anticonvulsant drugs vary, but they may include tiredness, gum problems, shakes (tremors), nausea, vomiting, weight changes, depression, irritability and aggression.
 If you are allergic to the medicine, you may get a rash.
-Tell your medical team if you have any skin changes or other side effects.
+Tell your treatment team if you have any skin changes or other side effects.

 Returning to driving

-You may be referred to an occupational therapist driving assessor or to a neurologist or rehabilitation specialist to check your ability to return to driving.
-This may include doing an electroencephalogram (EEG) to assess your seizure risk.
+You may have a driving evaluation to check your ability to return to driving.
+This may include doing an off-road assessment or having an electroencephalogram (EEG) to assess your seizure risk.

-An occupational therapy driving assessment can determine the type of problems you may be experiencing while driving (for example, a slow reaction time).
+An occupational therapist driving assessor, neurologist or rehabilitation specialist can determine the type of problems you may be experiencing while driving (for example, a slow reaction time).
 The focus of the assessment is not to suspend or cancel your licence – it is to work out if it is possible for you to return to driving safely.